-Mitigating Controls in SAP GRC
+Mitigation Controls in SAP® GRC

-SAP GRC
+SAP® GRC

 SAP® GRC Access Control

-• Emergency Access Management (EAM) – that helps to define and execute the Emergency Access Provisioning process in an SAP® system.
+• Emergency Access Management (EAM), which helps define and execute the Emergency Access Provisioning process in an SAP® system.

 • Reports: Documentation tab.

-Access Risk Analysis
+Access Risk Analysis (ARA)

 Access Request Management (ARM)